Return to the BUILD

 And that’s it!
 Another great product from Mike Lane to really bring this build alive!
 One final thing now that we are done with the Windshield: I just wanted to take a moment to show you how my tape mask fits over the Windshield to protect it as we continue the build:

 This was not a long issue, and it was pretty easy.
 Everything in this issue is plastic.
 On a side note, and it may just be me, but this frame looks like it could also be the frame of a 1:8 scale Knight Rider (K.I.T.T) model.
-I know a part work build for K.I.T.T was tested in France in 2018 by Altaya, but it never made a full release.
-If it ever does, I will very likely build it!
+I know a part work build for K.I.T.T was tested in France in 2018 by Altaya, but it never made it to the USA.
+If it ever does, I might just build it!

 Issue 63 – Body: Hood, Hood Hinges/Struts